100mslive/web-sdks/packages/roomkit-react/README.md

 ### Understanding the Structure

 The `src` folder contains all the components, `Button`, `Accordion` etc.
-The `Prebuilt` folder contains the full prebuilt implementation.
+The `Prebuilt` folder contains the full Prebuilt implementation.
-`App.tsx` is the entry point for the prebuilt which contains the `HMSPrebuilt` component.
+`App.tsx` is the entry point for the Prebuilt which contains the `HMSPrebuilt` component.

 ### Major Components in Prebuilt